 Originally designed to assist people struggling with epilepsy, Baclofen, is more commonly used to control muscle spasms and offer minor pain relief by relaxing the muscles.
 Because it is a pain reliever and capable of providing a euphoric high it does still have the potential for addiction.
 Attempting to detox from Baclofen without professional help is difficult.
-The addiction specialists at Ambrosia Treatment Center utilize the latest in drug abuse treatments, including contingency management and cognitive-behavioral therapy to help people suffering from addiction to substances like Baclofen.
+The addiction specialists at Ambrosia Treatment Center in West Palm, FL utilize the latest in drug abuse treatments.
+Our drug addiction treatment includes contingency management and cognitive-behavioral therapy to help people suffering from addiction to substances like Baclofen.
 These treatments have proven to be effective for our clients with substance abuse issues.

-At Ambrosia Treatment Center, we help people achieve continued abstinence from drug use through our motivational-enhanced therapy which has the recovering individual contrast the drug with the benefits of achieving and maintaining recovery.
-At our three locations throughout Florida and one in Pennsylvania, we couple this treatment with our cognitive behavioral therapy, where individuals learn skills to help them deal with addiction-related situations as they arise.
+At Ambrosia Treatment Center, we help people achieve continued abstinence from drug use through our motivational-enhanced therapy.
+Our motivational therapy has the recovering individual contrast the drug with the benefits of achieving and maintaining recovery.
+At our addiction treatment centers near West Palm, FL, we couple this treatment with our cognitive behavioral therapy.
+Our Cognitive Behavioral Therapy helps individuals learn skills to help them deal with addiction-related situations as they arise.
 We offer a holistic and supportive approach within our nationally-recognized rehab program that focuses on each one of our client’s individual needs.

 If you or a loved one are struggling with addiction to a controlled substance like Baclofen there is help.
 You don’t need to feel ashamed or feel as though you have to do it on your own.
 Ambrosia Treatment Center’s addiction specialists are well qualified to help anyone suffering from an addiction of any type.
 Our state-of-the-art treatment facilities provide a serene environment perfect for Baclofen addiction rehabilitation and recovery.

 What is Baclofen?